foomo/gocontentful/README.md

 * _spaceID_ is the ID of the Contentful space the client attach to
 * _ck_ is a struct you can fill in with all the keys for the APIs you need to work with.
 For instance, you will need a CDAKey if you want to use the Get methods for the Content Delivery API or a CMAKey if you nee the Manage methods.
 * _logFn_ is logging function you can pass to the client to be used by the shortcut value getter or conversion methods.
 Normal getters are named after the field name or content type and return both a value and an error, e.g. _Name()_ for a person.
 Often in the application code it's safe and much less verbose not to handle errors for each getter but accept a default  return value, for example an empty string for a string field that is not filled in.
-In these cases you can prefix the method with an underscore, e.g. ___Name()_ to get only the value.
+In these cases you can prefix the method with "ValueOf", e.g. _ValueOfName()_ to get only the value.
 If you pass a logging function to the client's constructor, it will be called transparently any time it's not possible to read or convert a value and the default is returned.
 This way the application code remains lean but you still get full logging of the underlying operations.
 Note that it's your responsibility to check in your application that some return values are safe before calling further methods, especially in case of _nil_ values like a en empty reference field that might panic if you call a conversion function on them!
 * _debug_ enables or disables the debug mode in the Contentful client

 ---